Proximify/packman/README.md

 $ composer global require proximify/packman
 ```

-This option is the best because it has to be done only once and it works for installing existing projects that come with private packages.
+The global method is the best because it only needs to be performed once and  works on all types of projects.

+There is nothing else to do if the default parameter values are appropriate.
+Moreover, the folder `private_packages` is added to `.gitignore` automatically, so that's also taken care of 🥳.

 ### Method 2: Per-project install